the GMG English Drama Group

 These team members who hold a special place in the whole group for the director, have for practicality been divided into director’s assistents, production assistents, stage managers, stage designers, and treasurers.
 Sometimes, in the history of our group, the functions have overlapped, and some have developed only recently.
 But my thanks as a director go to all those who contributed even more than all the others to the success of the fringe, and this is a contribution to them.
 In the following, you will be introduced to some of those people – only some because over the past 21 years many many people have contributed here.

 The people who control the money are always very important.
 In 19 years, the group has now had nine treasurers: Martin Reichinger (1997-98), Christian Reichinger (1998-2001), Susanne Ruch (2001-2004), Lena Schmidt (2004-2006), Marlene Münzel (2006-2009), Lilly Fleischmann (2009-2010), Jasmin Rahimy (2010-2013), Sophie Jungermayr (2013-2014), Vinzent Meister (2014-2016), and at the moment Vanessa Pham.

 *The stage managers*

 From its second year of production, the fringe has always had a stage manager who is responsible for the props, for the cleaning up and away, for the preparation of the stage, transportation, and the general happiness of all the actors.
 Many of them went on to be assistents.
-In 2015, Isabella Catanese and Marla Petri take over the position.
+In 2017, Franka Geyer and Cara Marino take over the position.

 *The production assistents*

 Rather a new invention, it is the production assistent’s task to take over where the assistents leave.
 During the rehearsals, the assistents assist the director, but when the final dress rehearsals are going on, they don’t have any time for this any more.
 In steps the production assistent who accompanies the director and takes notes of everything he says.
-For the 2015 and 2016 productions, Carolin Hornig has taken over this position.
+Since 2016, Eleanor Frost has proved invaluable in this position.